Whether you can remove, prune or do works around a tree depends on where it is and whether it's protected.

 Step 1: Check whether you need a Planning Permit

-You may need a Planning Permit if the tree is on a property that's in a Significant Landscape Overlay (SLO) or a Vegetation Protection Overlay (VPO).
+You may need a Planning Permit if the tree on your property is in a Significant Landscape Overlay (SLO) or a Vegetation Protection Overlay (VPO).

 There are 3 ways you can find out if it's in an SLO or VPO: